STRUCTURAL DISSOICIATION

 But what I do have a lot of opinions on is the theory itself, and how it is used.

-I did buy and read the book (and immediately broke the rules as I was instructed to just read the chapters, she told me too) – I read all of it – because their views on people really intrigued me.
+I did buy and read the book.
+I read all of it at once, because the authors' views on traumatized people really intrigued me.
 I am not saying they are wrong in everything, but the approach to people wanting help with processing their severe trauma?
 It shook me.
 I hated the book.
 And wanted to exclude it from my therapy.

 I also wanted to be addressed where I was at – however/whomever of us turned up in therapy.
 And I did not feel okay with being called a part – or an emotional part.
 And I did not feel okay with being presented the second or third session with the idea of “integrating”.